FRC1756-Argos/2024-Robot/README.md

 You'll now have the linter run before each commit!
 For compatibility with Windows, we recommend the pip version of clang-format, but wpi-format will find any installed `clang-format` binary in the system path.

-## Robot Startup

-> **To properly start up, the following mechanisms need to be started up in a state such that:**

-The **Oui Oui Placer** is pointing upwards towards the sky, against it's n-stop.

-The **Bash Guards** are all the way back, inside the robot to their n-stops.

-The **Arm assembly** needs to be reasonably close to the stow position (not up and out).

-**Arm Extension Warning**: Because of the use of the function `ExtensionFromRotation()`, the extension has a condition where it can believe it "wraps" around.
-To home, the extension treats some absolute value as zero degrees [0-360), if the extension is *physically* held beyond this zero, the absolute encoder might read 359° rather than 0° (or any other value beyond the home) causing the extension to "wrap around" and initialize the motor with completely incorrect soft limits, and current position.

-Ex: You home the arm at absolute encoder 5° (which may map to 0 in extension depending on gearing of encoder rotation to extension), the arm is homed at an absolute encoder value of 3° because it was mechanically held past 5° before start.
-The extension now believes it's at 357° (which may be an extension of 30 in).
-A huge error!

 ## Controls

 **Driver:**